toonvank/AudioBookRequest-ext/README.md

 uv run alembic upgrade heads
 ```

-_In case of any model changes, remember to create migrations using `alembic revision --autogenerate -m "<message>"`._
+_In case of any model changes, remember to create migrations using `alembic revision --autogenerate -m "<message>"`.
+Note that alembic ALTER table migrations leave out unique constraints for postgres, so those have to be added manually._

 ## Running